 Development of these employment lands, which are largely privately owned, represent a significant opportunity for the region's manufacturing industry.
-The region has seen an increase in interest from industrial and manufacturing business located in Southern and Western Sydney who are being squeezed out by demand for rezoning of industrial land to residential land.
+Wollongong City Council regularly receives interest from manufacturers located in Southern & Western Sydney who are being squeezed out by demand for rezoning of industrial land to residential land.